bodkan/slendr/inst/extdata/backend_comments.md

 ---

-### Zoom call ☎️
+### Zoom call? ☎️

 > I see that you do "initializeMutationRate(0.0);".
 So slendr simulations never have new mutations at all?
 It looks like you define genomic element types only for ancestry inference, when tree sequence recording is turned off I suppose?
 And I guess neutral mutations can be overlaid, with treeseq at least.

 In my original plan for slendr, mutation rate was supposed to be a flexible parameter.
 I was aiming to have those user-defined SLiM "modules" for selection etc., which would include user-defined non-neutral mutation types.
 Now that this is off the table for the nearest future, I'm not sure anymore.

 I've become such a big fan of overlaying mutations after the simulation that I have fully embraced tree sequences as the default output of slendr models, implicitly assuming that neutral mutations will be overlaid later.
+On the other hand, there's no reason to have one mutation type for accumulating mutations during the SLiM run, tied to an optional mutation rate parameter, so I just added that.
+Do we actually need this?
+I personally don't, but perhaps someone else will.
+Maybe there could be an option to save a VCF with the mutations accumulated through a SLiM run, too?
+In case someone is not interested in tree sequence things.

 W.r.t. ancestry tracking mutations and computing ancestry proportions in all individuals "in real time": I'm almost leaning towards removing this completely.
 The current implementation is a bit awkward and I really don't like hijacking mutation types for something that will almost never be used in practice (I implemented it mostly for my own debugging purposes very early on).
 Maybe I could instead try to find a way how to do the same thing by calculating the true ancestry proportions on the tree sequence outputs directly.
 Actually, I should take a look at whether this functionality has not landed in tskit in the meantime because this is where it belongs, not here.

+Thoughts? @petrelharp @bhaller @ferracimo

 ---